Hedwig and the Angry Inch (film): Plot

 Hansel Schmidt is a gay, East German teenager who loves rock music and is stuck in East Berlin until he meets Sergeant Luther Robinson, an American soldier.
-Luther proposes marriage to Hansel, persuading him to change his sex in order to leave Communist East Germany for the West as his wife, as that was the only legal solution.
-Hansel's mother, Hedwig, gives her child her name and passport and finds a doctor to perform a genital surgery.
+Luther proposes marriage to Hansel, persuading him to have sex reassignment surgery in order to leave Communist East Germany for the West as his wife, because that was the only legal solution.
+Hansel's mother, Hedwig, gives her child her name and passport and finds a doctor to perform the genital surgery.
 The operation is botched, however, leaving Hansel – now Hedwig – with a dysfunctional one-inch mound of flesh between her legs, the titular "Angry Inch".

 Hedwig goes to live in Junction City, Kansas as Luther's wife.
 On their first wedding anniversary, Luther leaves Hedwig for a man.
 That same day, it is announced that the Berlin Wall has fallen and East Germans are flooding freely into the West, meaning as material gains go, Hedwig's sacrifices have been for nothing.
 Hedwig recovers from the separation by confidently accepting her identity as a woman, picking up some "odd jobs," and returning to her "first love" of music by forming a rock band composed of Korean-born Army wives.
 Babysitting for "the commander of the nearby fort," she befriends Tommy Speck, a shy and misunderstood teenager questioning his Christian upbringing.
 For six months, she teaches him "rock history, lyrics, grooming, and vocal training" taking him from playing the occasional guitar masses to the two of them "out-grossing monster trucks in Wichita."
 Hedwig gives him the stage name "Tommy Gnosis" (stating that Gnosis is the Greek word for "knowledge") for his graduation.
 Upon discovering her "inch," Tommy leaves Hedwig and goes on to become a wildly successful rock star by stealing Hedwig's songs.